samarthmahesh/Cabify/README.md

     Because this is a simple front-end project, you can just open the `index.html` file in a web browser.
 For the best results, it's a good idea to use a local web server (like the "Live Server" extension in VS Code) to avoid any issues.

-text

----
-*This project was created by Advaith Rajesh, Samarth Mahesh, and Shubham Singh.*[1] Suggested Description and Keywords
-Here are a repository description and keywords (topics) that you can use on GitHub.

-Short Description
-A front-end simulation of a modern cab booking web app built with vanilla HTML, CSS, and JavaScript, featuring Google Maps API integration for interactive maps, routing, and dynamic fare calculation.